 However, if you put some extra effort into how you wash and dry clothes, it can really extend the life of said items.
-Seriously, I have tops and dresses from fast-fashion retailers that I bought in high school (that's 7+ years ago!) and they're still in great shape.
+Seriously, I have tops and dresses from fast-fashion retailers that I bought ten years ago and they’re still in great shape.
 It all depends on how you care for your clothes!

-Below, I'll tell you 6 super-simple ways to keep your clothes looking new.
+Below, I’ll show you exactly how to keep clothes looking new, just by doing your laundry.
 Now, some of these tips may seem obvious, but if you follow each and every one, your clothes will stay in top-notch condition.
 Read on to learn more:

 1. Pick the right washer setting.

 Whether it’s a $10 blouse or a $100 dress, a majority of my clothes are washed on my machine’s least-harsh speed/setting.
 Depending on your washer, this could be labeled hand wash, gentle, or delicate.